 You or someone that you appoint to act on your behalf can represent you and can file a grievance.
-(Appoint a Representative Form) Someone you appoint can be a relative, friend, advocate, attorney, physician or other prescriber.
+(Appointment of Representative Form) Someone you appoint can be a relative, friend, advocate, attorney, physician or other prescriber.
 If you wish to appoint a representative, you can use the form or you can send a written statement with the following information included:

 - Your name, address and telephone number